-An in-block equivalent isotropically radiated power (EIRP) 2 limit for base stations is not obligatory.
-Member States may set an EIRP limit not exceeding 68 dBm/5 MHz which can be increased for specific deployments, for example for the aggregated use of spectrum within the 1452-1492 MHz band and spectrum in lower frequency bands.
+An in-block equivalent isotropically radiated power (EIRP)2 limit for base stations is not obligatory except for the 1512-1517 MHz frequency block (channel 18), for which such limit is given in Table 1.
+For frequency blocks other than the 1512-1517 MHz frequency block, Member States may set an EIRP limit not exceeding 68 dBm/5 MHz which can be increased for specific deployments, for example for the aggregated use of spectrum within the 1452-1492 MHz 1427-1517 MHz band and spectrum in lower frequency bands.